-THE AGREEMENT
+THE TRUST AGREEMENT

-We create Certificates under a Multiclass Certificates Agreement dated the same date as this Offering Circular.
-We prepare a "Terms Supplement" for each offering of Certificates.
-For any particular offering, the Multiclass Certificates Agreement and the applicable Terms Supplement together constitute the "Agreement."
+Under the Multiclass Certificates Master Trust Agreement dated the same date as this Offering Circular, as Depositor, we transfer and deposit Assets that we have acquired into various trust funds.
+As Trustee, we create and issue Certificates under the Multiclass Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Certificates.
+For any particular offering, the Multiclass Certificates Master Trust Agreement and the applicable Terms Supplement together constitute the "Trust Agreement."

-The following summary describes various provisions of the Agreement.
+The following summary describes various provisions of the Trust Agreement.
 This summary is not complete.
-You should refer to the Agreement if you would like further information about its provisions.
-You can obtain copies of the Agreement, including any Terms Supplements, from our Investor Inquiry Department.
-Your receipt and acceptance of a Certificate constitutes your unconditional acceptance of all the terms of the Agreement.
+You should refer to the Trust Agreement if you would like further information about its provisions.
+You can obtain copies of the Trust Agreement, including any Terms Supplements, from our Investor Inquiry Department.
+Your receipt and acceptance of a Certificate constitutes your unconditional acceptance of all the terms of the Trust Agreement.